Lyrics of Life: 5 Italian Poems Every Learner Should Know

 “L’infinito” by Giacomo Leopardi

-Many have loved this poem for its apparent simplicity.
-While the poet did use basic vocabulary and an uncomplicated writing style, his message certainly isn’t simple.
+Many have loved this poem for its apparent simplicity and basic vocabulary, but the message certainly isn’t simple.
 This poem speaks to the depths of humanity and the shared feelings of all.
-The lyrics make it a great poem for pronunciation practice, as the words slip off the tongue effortlessly!
+It’s a great poem for pronunciation practice, as the words slip off the tongue effortlessly!

 Sempre caro mi fu quest’ermo colle,